The DFT+$\Sigma_2$ method for electron correlation effects at transition metal surfaces: Method and implementation

-The fact that the Hartree-Fock self-energy is static leaves us the freedom to chose how to practically perform the perturbative calculations up to second order.
-Namely, starting from the non-interacting Green's function $g^\sigma_{i \lambda }( \omega)$ of Eq. (\ref{Gimp}) we can calculate the total self-energy corrections up to second order, i.e. including the static $\Sigma^{\sigma (1)}_{i \lambda }$ and the dynamic $\Sigma^{\sigma (2)}_{i \lambda }(\omega)$ contributions.
+The self-energy can be evaluated in terms of the bare impurity Green's function instead of the dressed impurity Green's function, i.e. $\Sigma^{\sigma (1)}_{i \lambda }=\Sigma^{\sigma (1)}_{i \lambda }[g^\sigma_{i\lambda}]$ and $\Sigma^{\sigma (2)}_{i \lambda }=\Sigma^{\sigma (2)}_{i \lambda }[g^\sigma_{i\lambda}]$ with $g^\sigma_{i\lambda}$ that replaces $G^\sigma_{i\lambda}$ in Eqs. (\ref{eq.occupation}) and (\ref{eq.D_i}).
+The approach has already been used in the literature \cite{li.li.00}, and in particular in Refs.~\cite{kl.me.81,tr.du82,alig.06}, although these papers consider a single-orbital model~\cite{alig.06} or an average interaction $U$ (Ref.~\cite{tr.du82}), while we maintain a multi-orbital description including the complete four-index interaction.
+The approximation using bare Green's functions neglects some the diagrams in the perturbative expansion of the self-energy compared to the second Born-approximation\cite{bookStefanucci} and it is non-conserving in the Baym-Kadanof sense.
+Nonetheless, we find that both approaches provide similar total number of electrons.\\ The fact that the Hartree-Fock self-energy is static leaves us the freedom to chose how to practically perform the perturbative calculations up to second order.
+Namely, starting from the non-interacting Green's function $g^\sigma_{i \lambda }( E)$ we can calculate the total self-energy corrections up to second order, i.e. including the static $\Sigma^{\sigma (1)}_{i \lambda }$ and the dynamic $\Sigma^{\sigma (2)}_{i \lambda }(E)$ contributions.
 Alternatively, we can "immerse" the static contribution, approximated as in Eq. (\ref{eq.Dudarev}), into the non-interacting local Green's functions.
-This means that $g^\sigma_{i \lambda }( \omega)$ is replaced by the LSDA+U Green's function
+This means that $g^\sigma_{i \lambda }( E)$ is replaced by the LSDA+U Green's function